plastic compounding

 Industrial centrifuge for plastic granules

-Compounding Plastic: Achieving the Desired End Product
+Achieving the Desired End Product with Plastic Compounding

-Antimicrobial properties.
-Some plastic products benefit from being compounded to prohibit the growth of germs on their surface.
+Antimicrobial properties: Some plastic products benefit from being compounded to prohibit the growth of germs on their surface.
 These plastic additives are especially prevalent in the production of medical products.

 Phoenix Plastics Wants to Be Your Plastic Compounding Provider